What is a drop shot rig and how to fish it?

-The second skill I would like to discuss with you all is to make sure that there is always a slight bow in your line.
+The second skill is sure that there is always a slight bow in your line.
 By having a slight bow in the line it allows the hook and lure to move freely, giving it a natural appearance and you can detect bites by watching the line closely.

 By keeping the slight straight with no slack will give the lure a stiff appearance.

 The third bonus tip is it’s strongly encouraged you to know what your bait looks like underwater.